 Because of native habitat loss over the last 200 years, one of the priorities of the refuge is to restore and enhance habitat.
 Wetlands restoration will provide key habitat for endangered species and other native plant and wildlife species.
 The refuge is currently involved with the largest tidal wetland restoration on the West Coast named the South Bay Salt Pond Restoration Project.
 This project will convert 15,100 acres of former industrial salt ponds owned by the refuge and the state of California to a mix of tidal marsh, mudflat, managed pond, open water, and other wetland habitats.
 Other restoration projects include Bair Island Restoration Project and New Chicago Marsh Restoration Project.

 Threatened and endangered species are monitored regularly to track any changes from year to year, and to generate population estimates.
-Sensitive species monitored on the Don Edwards Refuge are the endangered California Clapper Rail, salt marsh harvest mouse, vernal pool tadpole shrimp, Contra Costa goldfields, and the threatened Western Snowy Plover and California Tiger Salamander.
+Sensitive species monitored on the Don Edwards Refuge are the endangered Ridgway's Rail (formerly the California Clapper Rail), salt marsh harvest mouse, vernal pool tadpole shrimp, Contra Costa goldfields, and the threatened Western Snowy Plover and California Tiger Salamander.
 Other non-listed species are monitored as result of these surveys.
 Migratory bird surveys are conducted annually to determine avian diversity and abundance, and fish and sub-tidal invertebrate surveys are conducted in newly restored tidal habitats as part of the South Bay Salt Pond Restoration Project.

 There are other management activities that are particularly important due to the refuge's urban setting.
 These management activities include weed control, predator management for the protection of threatened and endangered species, mosquito management, and fire prevention.
 There is also a large environmental education and interpretive program at the Don Edwards Refuge that the communities surrounding the refuge can enjoy.
 Other types of wildlife-oriented programming are also offered and designed to encourage individuals to learn and appreciate the natural environment in which they live.